-Eligibility: All rising twelfth grade student within the Academy are required to complete an internship as a capstone to the program.
-Students however must be in good academic standing and have the maturity to work independently in an area of career interest.
-Students will complete a career plan and briefly explain how the internship is related to their high school and/or career goals.
+Eligibility: Any twelfth grade student with the maturity to work independently in an area of career interest and is in good academic standing may apply to the Internship Program.
+Students applying for an internship should have a minimum GPA of 2.5 and should not have more than 5 absences.
+If a student has less than a 2.5 Eleventh grade students may also apply and will be considered on a case-by-case basis.
+Students will complete an application and briefly explain how the internship is related to their high school and/or career goals.
 Students must provide their own transportation to and from the internship site.
-Students participating in the internship program must continue to abide by all school and worksite rules and regulations including but not limited to: attendance policy, tardy policy, and academic eligibility.
+Students participating in the internship program must continue to abide by all school and worksite rules and regulations including but not limited to: attendance policy, tardy policy, and academic eligibility

 Student Interns: Many students have had previous work experience, but some will be on the job for the first time.
 Students bring enthusiasm for work, and the ability to learn and follow directions.
-The Academy Director and teachers will be able to tell you specifically about the characteristics and skills of your intern.
+The Career Development Coordinator/Career Academy Director and teachers will be able to tell you specifically about the characteristics and skill of your intern.
 You will also have the opportunity to interview the intern before he/she is placed at your site.